omar-polo/kamid/README.md

 kamid is developed primarly on OpenBSD, but it's known to work on Debian, Devuan and NixOS.

 Have you ported / compiled kamid on other systems?
-Cool, I'd be happy to hear about it!
+Cool!
+I'd be happy to hear about it!
 I'm particularly interested in the difficulties in doing so to ease the portability.